 - Make major repairs on assets

-These are the primary reasons why the unique ownership structure of a DST benefits both retail and accredited investors.
+These are the primary reasons why the unique ownership structure of a DST can benefit accredited investors.